znicholls/the-littlest-jupyterhub/README.rst

     c.LocalGitLabOAuthenticator.create_system_users = True
     c.LocalGitLabOAuthenticator.delete_invalid_users = True

-and finally, to ``/opt/tljh/config.yaml``, add (TODO: work out how this actually works, currently just overwriting defauls)
+and finally, to ``/opt/tljh/config.yaml`` add

 .. code-block:: yaml

     auth:
-      - type: GitLab # at the moment this could be any string but that's a bug fix for future
+      type: GitLab # at the moment this could be any string but that's a bug fix for future

 GitHub